Last Updated: May 2, 2026.

 There's an important calculation most people skip: what is your time worth?

 If you spend 10 hours per week on tasks that an AI agent could handle, and your effective hourly rate is $50, that's $500/week in lost productivity.
-A paid AI assistant that costs $29-49/month and saves you even 5 of those hours is returning 25x on your investment.
+A paid AI assistant that costs $49-99/month and saves you even 5 of those hours is returning 25x on your investment — consistent with McKinsey's finding that effective AI users reclaim roughly 20–30% of their working hours for higher-value work.

 The free tier of a chat assistant might save you 2-3 hours per week on writing and research tasks.
 A paid agentic platform like Arahi AI can save you 10-15 hours by automating the execution work that chat tools can't touch.